 Should I be worried that someone is trying to steal my identity?

-The IRS has become more careful about protecting the identity of taxpayers.
+has become more careful about protecting the identity of taxpayers.
 Receiving the 4883C Letter does not mean that your identity has been compromised.
 However, something on your report was flagged as suspicious.

 What is the Identity Protection PIN Program?